Notes on the Geography of Egypt: Egyptian Icons

 Although tourism is very important to the Egyptian economy, most Egyptians aren't much interested in their own antiquities.
 After all, this is the Arab Republic of Egypt, and there are more pressing issues than trying to understand the world-historic importance of the pharaonic past.
 The situation is comparable to the way tourists visiting India are fascinated by the British Raj--and to the irritation aroused in educated Indians by that fascination.
 Still, Egypt has a deep past, sampled here with a run-up to the busy contemporary.

 About a hundred pyramids were built over a period slightly exceeding a thousand years.
-The rising sun shone upon the summits, just as it shone upon the earth when land first rose from the sea.
 This particular pyramid is Menkaure's.
 It's the smallest of the three at Giza and unusual in that the casing blocks are of undressed granite, not the limestone of its two immense neighbors.

 This is the biggest of them all, the pyramid of Khufu (Cheops).
 With a side length of 750 feet and a height of 450, it covers 13 football fields.
 Its base deviates less than one inch from absolute rectangularity, and its cardinal alignment is almost perfect, deviating from true north by no more than a third of a degree.